r-lyeh-archived/oak/README.md

 - Oak is tiny.
 Header-only.
 - Oak is cross-platform.
 - Oak is stand-alone.
 No dependencies.
-- Oak is BOOST licensed.
+- Oak is zlib/libpng licensed.

 ### API
 - Oak is loosely modeled after `std::map<k,v>` interface with a few extras.